February 5, 2019

 The difference, in this case, is that MyBB doesn’t offer as many extensions.
 However, it has a leg up on phpBB when it comes to style.
 MyBB forums tend to look a lot more modern, and your users should feel right at home when using them.

 MyBB is the obvious choice if you like what phpBB has to offer, but you want something that looks more stylish.
 In our experience, phpBB offers more advanced features, but MyBB is still robust enough to handle most popular forums.

 From this point onward, we’re going to look beyond forum-specific software and cover some multi-purpose platforms.
-You’ve probably heard of WordPress before, since it’s the most popular Content Management System (CMS) in the world.
-What you may not know is that this platform enables you to create many types of websites, thanks to its massive collection of plugins.
+You’ve probably heard of WordPress before since it’s the most popular Content Management System (CMS) in the world.
+What you may not know is that this platform enables you to create anything from a simple blog to an online store, thanks to its massive collection of plugins.

 Some of your best options to set up a forum using WordPress include Asgaros Forum, wpForo Forum, and bbPress.
 Any of those plugins provides you with all the basic forum features you need, plus plenty of useful extras.